 - Client experience.
 The percentage of clients who are willing to promote you and your services to other people.

 There are over 40 KPIs applicable to small law firms.
-For more on how to use them, listen to the creator of this spreadsheet, Mary Juetten, on The Lawyerist Podcast, or get her book, Small Law Firm KPIs: How to Measure Your Way to Greater Profits, and read our series on Metrics that Matter to Small Law Firms.
+For more on how to use them, listen to the creator of this spreadsheet, Mary Juetten, on The Lawyerist Podcast, get her book, Small Law Firm KPIs: How to Measure Your Way to Greater Profits, and read our series on Metrics that Matter to Small Law Firms.